 Yes.
 However, if you are switching between different laptops throughout the day, this is not a recommended use case as HDMI capture settings may need to be changed with each laptop due to variances in output resolution and color space.

 Q: My media player does not have an HDMI output, how can I run it to a video wall?

 While the vast majority of modern media players support HDMI output, contact us with your needs and we may be able to advise on the best approach.
 It is also possible with some Content Management Systems to integrate their player software directly into Userful.

 Q: How can I connect an external media player (PlayStation, Xbox, Apple TV, Chromecast, Laptop) to the video wall?

-Install a supported capture card, configure the session container and connect any non-HDCP source directly to the capture card.
+Install a supported capture card, configure the source and connect any non-HDCP source directly to the capture card.

 Q: How can I update firmware for the Blackmagic Capture Card?